 Massage of painful areas can also provide temporary relief from pain.
 Like heat, massage increases blood flow and can also relieve spasms.
 You can consider three different forms of massage: self-massage using your hands, massage using a handheld device, and professional massage.
 If you use a massage therapist, ask her to be cautious and to check frequently on your pain sensitivity.

+If you want to transport yourself to the beach, see the light shimmering on the water, feel the warmth of the sun on your skin, hear the waves crashing and smell the mustard from the hotdogs.
 Engaging in activities that bring pleasure can also provide distraction from pain.
-Examples include reading a book, watching a movie, listening to or playing music and spending time in nature.
+Examples include reading a book, watching a movie, taking a bath, listening to or playing music and spending time in nature.

-Thoughts can have a dramatic effect on our moods and then in turn on our perceptions of pain.
-This can be a vicious cycle.
-An increase in symptoms may trigger negative thoughts like "I'm not getting anywhere," "I'll never get better," or "It's hopeless."
+Thoughts can have a dramatic effect on our moods and, in turn, on our perceptions of pain.
+Negative thoughts can start a vicious cycle.
+An increase in symptoms may trigger negative thoughts like "I'll never get better" or "It's hopeless."